jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 it.next();				// { value: undefined, done: true }
 ```

-If you look closely, there are 3 `yield` statements and 4 `next()` calls.
+If you look closely, there are three `yield` statements and four `next()` calls.
 That may seem like a strange mismatch.
 In fact, there will always be one more `next()` call than `yield` expression, assuming all are evaluated and the generator is fully run to completion.

 But if you look at it from the opposite perspective (inside-out instead of outside-in), the matching between `yield` and `next()` makes more sense.